 RJ-ticket price Budapest-Kelenföld - Wien Westbahnhofi in economy class 10300 HUF (about 29 EUR), in business class about 30000 HUF/88 EUR.
 In fact you'll find just two differences - seats of leather in business class, of fabric in economy class, and a voucher for a free coffe drink in business class.
 (A rich choice of coffee drinks and te available in economy class as well, 3-5 EUR).
 Thus, dont let you rip off, choose economy class.
 The RJ-trains are modern, high-standard Austrian trains, so economy isn't any problem at all - in fact slightly better than first class in standard trains requiring one or two changes.

 I do think that with a pre-booked train ticket and a pre-booked/pre-paid shuttle ticket (=express lane at the shuttle shelter) this should be suffient to reach the train 3.24 pm., assuming that the plane isn't late.
 However, if you prefer a taxi you should pre-book one at +36-706-454-444 no later than 24 hours prior to arrival.
 A VW Sharan thus have a fixed price to Kelenföld (60 EUR + 0.4 EUR pr minute waiting from the time booked) as well as to Vienna (400 EUR + waiting).
 Thus you will be assured to get a quality taxi, not a wreck, at a fixed price from the very moment you are inside the car, and in addition you have a reserved taxi and no 15-20 minutes queue at the licensed taxi stall or rip-offs from the illegal taxi drivers hanging around at the Ferihegy airport.
-Please remember to order your taxi or book your shuttle from the correct terminal - 1/2A/2B - the taxi driver will meet in the arrival area and show a display your name. almost 4 years ago
+Please remember to order your taxi or book your shuttle from the correct terminal - 1/2A/2B - the taxi driver will meet in the arrival area and show a display your name. about 4 years ago

 Once again, thank you so much for all the information.
 You have certainly given my wife and myself a lot to consider, but certainly Kelenfold Station is the one we will aim for, and we will definitely be booking tickets online, to avoid queues there.
 I hope that when we have booked the 3.24pm train, if we then miss it, our tickets can be used on the next train, two hours later.

-Sorry but you do not need to book a ticket via agency it is possible to buy it at train station and ppl there speak english.... when I was there last time which is this year in March there were special counters for trains abroad (but I have to agree there were many ppl)... and also it is not true that you cannot buy ticket on the train you can but you will pay much more and also I would nor risk it it... also the train stops only at Wien Meidling which is not the main station... the last train is 21:24 almost 4 years agoAnswered by Ela via WorldNomads.com
+Sorry but you do not need to book a ticket via agency it is possible to buy it at train station and ppl there speak english.... when I was there last time which is this year in March there were special counters for trains abroad (but I have to agree there were many ppl)... and also it is not true that you cannot buy ticket on the train you can but you will pay much more and also I would nor risk it it... also the train stops only at Wien Meidling which is not the main station... the last train is 21:24 about 4 years agoAnswered by Ela via WorldNomads.com

 Thanks Ela, your information is welcome.
 I will book online to save time at the station.
 We have only 1 hour 30 minutes from the plane landing at Budapest Airport to the train leaving Kelenfold, you see.
 If we miss it, we have to wait two hours for the next.